Cyanne went swimming with whale sharks while she was on exchange in Australia. Read student exchange stories.

 Can I take less than 5 courses while on exchange?

 Yes, you can decide to do fewer than five courses on exchange.
-Faculty of Health students are expected to enroll in the number of courses required to be considered full-time at the host school.
+Faculty of Health students are expected to enroll in the number of courses/credits required to be considered in full-time status at the host school.
 Please be aware that doing less than the equivalent of five courses at UW does not impact your tuition.
-You will still pay for a full course load.
+You will still pay for a full course load at UW (2.5 credits).

 How are courses transferred back toward my UW degree?

 Courses are transferred back to UW on a Pass/Fail basis (CR/NCR).
-As such, numerical grades will not appear on your UW transcript, and will not be included in the calculation of your overall average.
-In other words, the cumulative average you have before you go on an international exchange will be the same cumulative average when you come back to UW!
+As such, numerical grades will not appear on your UW transcript, and will not be included in the calculation of your overall UW average.
+In other words, the averages you achieved before you go on an international exchange will remain the same once your transfer credits are applied to your transcript.

 Work or volunteer